ozeraser/ESPHome/Mirabella Genio Wi-Fi Nebula & Star Projector/README.md

 Line 35: api:
 Line 32:   password: 'your secret api password' ** Uncomment and change this to your ESPHome API password if required** Line 42: ota:
-Line 37:   password: 'your secret ota password' ** Uncomment and change this to your ESPHome ota password if requried**
+Line 37:   password: 'your secret ota password' ** Uncomment and change this to your ESPHome ota password if required**

 ```